National Service Training Program: Coverage

-Graduates of the ROTC program component are organized into the Citizen Armed Force, while graduates of the LTS and CWTS program components are organized into the National Service Reserve Corps (NSRC) administered by the Department of National Defense, the Commission on Higher Education and Technical Education and Skills Development Authority.
+Graduates of the ROTC program component are organized into the Citizen Armed Force, while graduates of the LTS and CWTS program components are organized into the National Service Reserve Corps (NSRC) administered by the Department of National Defense (DND), the Commission on Higher Education (CHED) and Technical Education and Skills Development Authority (TESDA).

 Precedents

 There have been several legal precedents to the National Service Training Program (NSTP) Act of 2001.
 These include:

 Commonwealth Act No. 1

 Commonwealth Act No. 1, otherwise known as the "National Defense Act", was enacted by the National Assembly of the Philippines on December 21, 1935.
 It provided for obligatory military service for all male citizens of ages between 18 and 30.

 Presidential Decree No. 1706

 Presidential Decree No. 1706, otherwise known as the "National Service Law", was signed into law on August 8, 1980.
 It made national service obligatory for all Filipino citizens and specified three categories of national service: civic welfare service, law enforcement service and military service.